When To Neuter A Dog? What Age Is Best

 For the vast majority of smaller dogs, I am happy for them to be neutered as a puppy around 6 to 9 months of age or prior to puberty if in a shelter situation.
 This does not appear to cause increased joint disorders or cancer.

 Large or giant breeds, it may be more appropriate to delay neutering to minimise the risk of joint disorders, however, consideration needs to be given regarding the behaviour and ability of the owner to care for large, strong intact males.

 Let’s also not forget that the individual dog’s genetics and the environment play a huge and often forgotten role in the development of many of these disease and behavioural processes.

-Bottom line, it is best to talk with your vet or with one of our online vets about your individual situation.
+Bottom line, it is best to talk with your vet or with one of our vets about your individual situation.